 It is the firm belief of many medical researchers that stem cell therapy will radically change the fate of many who are suffering from diseases which continue to elude cure today.
 They share the hope of many that Alzheimer’s disease, Parkinson’s disease, cardiac failure, neurological disorders, Type 1 diabetes mellitus and even cancer will no longer have the grim prognosis that they do today.
 The reason for their optimism lies in the successful application of this therapy in various cases.

 There are quite a few recorded successes in the use of stem cells.
 One of the earliest successful cases took place in 1988 when a five year old boy suffering from Franconi’s disease was given stem cells from his newly born sister.
+After this, research and application of the therapy continued and today, it is considered the standard of care for several blood disorders.
+Among these would be leukemia and lymphoma.
+It is also a highly accepted intervention for post chemotherapy recovery when the cells within the bone marrow have been incidentally destroyed.

 Future Applications of Stem Cell Therapy